maRce10/marce10.github.com/_posts/2020-05-27-dynaSpec:_dynamic_spectrograms_in_R.md

 &nbsp;

- A northern nightingale wren recording from [xeno-canto](xeno-canto.org) using a custom color palette:
+Visualizing a northern nightingale wren recording from [xeno-canto](https://www.xeno-canto.org) using a custom color palette:

 {% highlight r %}